 To evaluate costs, we look at tuition, fees, room and board, and books.
-We give the most points to schools with the lowest in-state total cost and equal points to schools that reduce the price through grants (shown as cost after need-based aid) and those that reduce the price through non-need-based aid.
+We give the most points to schools with the lowest in-state total cost and equal points to schools that reduce the price through grants (shown in our rankings as cost after need-based aid) and those that reduce the price through non-need-based aid.
 We reward schools with the highest percentage of need met, and we give points up to the same maximum to schools based on the percentage of students without need who receive non-need-based aid.
 We calculate out-of-state cost separately and use the same criteria to assign an out-of-state rank.

 Student Indebtedness: 10%

 Schools that keep down average debt at graduation deserve extra points, and we reward them accordingly.
 We also factor in the percentage of students who borrow.
 The lower the number, the better the score.